 The Stuarts were the United Kingdom’s first kings.
 For the first time, two thrones were combined when King James VI of Scotland became also King James I of England.

+Click here to see more posts in this category.
 Scroll down to see more articles about the history of Stuarts.

 Tudor and Stuart Timeline

 The Tudor and Stuart Monarchs and some of the main events of their reigns

 Also known as Bonfire Night or Firework Night, Guy Fawkes is celebrated every year on the 5th of November in England (and some other countries).
 The history of Guy Fawkes dates back to 1605, when a group of Catholic extremists planned to assassinate King James I and hopefully get a catholic monarch on the throne.
 Guy Fawkes was the unfortunate soul who was put in charge of guarding the explosives that they have placed underneath the House of Lords.
 He was discovered and arrested, bringing an end to the Gunpowder plot and saving the king’s life.
 To celebrate the fact that their King survived an attempt to kill him, people lit bonfires all over London.
 A couple of months after the incident, the “Observance of 5th November Act” was passed as an annual public holiday.

 Interesting Facts about Guy Fawkes

 Guy Fawkes has been celebrated for over 400 years already, although Guy was not the main conspirator.
 Legend has it that the word, “guy” actually used to mean “ugly and repulsive,” after the name of Guy Fawkes.
 After years frequent use, it lost the negative connotation and just became a synonym for “man.”
 The 2,500kg gunpowder stashed beneath the House of Lords had the potential of causing damage in a 500 meter radius, according to the estimates of physicists.